f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Deploy_Ubuntu_Linux_server_machine_in_Red_Hat_OpenShift/ubuntu_deploy_server_in_RedHat_OpenShift.rst

 Pre-requesites
 -------------------------------
-Availablitiy of Ubunut Server Image in OCP Cluster.
-For more details on Image Upload, refer to this `link <https://ubuntu.com/download>`__.
+Availability of Ubunut Server Image in OCP Cluster.
+For more details on downloading Ubuntu Image, refer to this `link <https://ubuntu.com/download>`__.

 Steps to deploy Ubuntu Server:
 -------------------------------